tughi/recode/docs/IR.md

 }
 ```

 Defines a procedure with typed parameters and a return type.
-A declaration without a body declares an external function:
+The return type annotation is optional — omitting it implies `void`.

+External functions are declared as external globals:

 ```
-$fputc(%c: u8, %file: ptr<FILE>): i32
+$fputc: [proc (i32, [File]): i32] = external
 ```

 ### Labels